News

 • Nicholas Pooran: Nicholas Pooran is not part of the West Indies’ ODI squad.
 He will be available for LSG.
 The T20I series against England will start after the IPL ends.

 • Shamar Joseph: Shamar Joseph is in the West Indies’ squad for the England series.
-So, he might not feature for LSG in the remainder of IPL 2025.
-He will likely prioritise the international assignment.
+So, he will only be available for the league stage.

 Sunrisers Hyderabad